Effect-TS/io/docs/modules/Effect.ts.md

 ## acquireRelease

-Constructs a scoped resource from an `acquire` and `release` effect.
+This function constructs a scoped resource from an `acquire` and `release` `Effect` value.

-If `acquire` successfully completes execution then `release` will be added to the finalizers associated with the scope of this effect and is guaranteed to be run when the scope is closed.
+If the `acquire` `Effect` value successfully completes execution, then the `release` `Effect` value will be added to the finalizers associated with the scope of this `Effect` value, and it is guaranteed to be run when the scope is closed.

-The `acquire` and `release` effects will be run uninterruptibly.
+The `acquire` and `release` `Effect` values will be run uninterruptibly.

-Additionally, the `release` effect may depend on the `Exit` value specified when the scope is closed.
+Additionally, the `release` `Effect` value may depend on the `Exit` value specified when the scope is closed.

 **Signature**